GillianMiller131/MRI_Target_Preproc/README.md

 6. Li Parcellation

 Then:
-- For baseline/neuromodulation targeting: Surface and volume projection back to native space
+- For baseline/neuromodulation targeting: Surface and volume projection back to native space (1 script)
-- For analysis: Get Martched Li Parcellation ROIs and get functional connectivity scores
+- For analysis: Get group matched ROIs then extract network-level functional connectivity scores for networks of interest (2 scripts)

 ### Extra Scripts - details at the bottom
-- File check - recommended to run before fMRIPrep
+- File check - recommended to run before fMRIPrep (right now called find_files.py)
 - example batch submission script
 - HeuDiConv at the session level
-- MRIQC
+- MRIQC at the session and subject level
 - Slurm Resource checking script